Updated 22 October 2025

 We had previously written about how Oura bought patents recently to sue competitors.
 While this might help their short-term goals of going public with a nicer story around defensible market share, we believe this is risky behaviour for the long run.

-In our view, and looking at the past, this kind of behaviour has often attracted regulators’ attention and has been the reason for the downfall of various companies in the past.
+In our view, this kind of behaviour has often attracted regulators’ attention, and has been the reason for the downfall of various companies in the past.

 If a company’s track record shows that: